gdsbook/book/notebooks/04_spatial_weights.md

 ## Introduction

-Spatial weightsoften express our knowledge about spatial relationships.
+Spatial weights often express our knowledge about spatial relationships.
 For example, proximity and adjacency are common spatial questions: *What neighborhoods are you surrounded by?
 How many gas stations are within 5 miles of my stalled car?*
 These are spatial questions that target specific information about the spatial configuration of a specific target ("a neighborhood," "my stalled car") and geographically connected relevant sites ("adjacent neighborhoods", "nearby gas stations").
 For us to use this information in statistical analysis, it's often necessary to compute these relationships between all pairs of observations.
 This means that, for many applications in geographic data science, we are building a *topology*---a mathematical structure that expresses the connectivity between observations---that we can use to examine the data.
 Spatial weights matrices express this topology, letting us embed all of our observations in space together, rather than asking and answering single questions about features nearby a unit.